ankurshukla80/apijam/Labs/PivotalJam/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 hm-sampleapi-mg             started           1/1         600M     1G   hm-sampleapi-mg.apps.apigee-demo.net
 ```

    h.
-Use curl to send a test request to the url of the running app
+Use curl to send a test request to the url of the running app.
+Verify the response from the app.

     $ curl hm-sampleapi-mg.apps.apigee-demo.net
 ```
 {"hello":"hello from cf app"}